|Project:||Preventing Extinction of the Hooded Grebe|

-Project Partners and PersonnelOur partner is the Argentinian conservation organization Ascociación Ambiente Sur, with project leader Santiago Imberti.
-Ambiente Sur works together on hooded grebe conservation and research with another Argentinean conservation organization, Aves Argentinas (with project leader Hernán Casañas).
+Project Partners and PersonnelOur partner is the Argentinian conservation organization Asociación Ambiente Sur, with project leader Santiago Imberti.
+Ambiente Sur works together on hooded grebe conservation and research with Aves Argentinas (project leader Hernán Casañas).

-BackgroundThe Hooded Grebe, Podiceps gallardoi, is virtually endemic to Santa Cruz province in southern Argentina.
-Its breeding range is restricted to upland plateaus (above 700 m asl) where grasslands are interspersed with basaltic lagoons where the grebes breed and sheltered areas with shrubs.
-During the austral winter (non-breeding season) the grebe migrates to the Atlantic coast where it winters in several river estuaries, areas that are also important for wintering shorebirds, both Patagonian and Neartic.
+BackgroundThe Hooded Grebe, Podiceps gallardoi, is endemic to Santa Cruz province in southern Argentina.
+Its breeding range is restricted to upland plateaus (above 700 m asl) in which basaltic lagoons, where the grebes breed, are interspersed with grasslands and sheltered areas with shrubs.
+During the austral winter (the non-breeding season) the grebe migrates to the Atlantic coast to winters in river estuaries, areas that are also important for wintering shorebirds, both Patagonian and Neartic.

-The species has declined from 3000-5000 in the mid-1980s to a population "not exceeding 1000 birds" and is now listed as Critically Endangered.
-The good news is that the chief causes of its decline have been identified and can be readily addressed.
-The Argentinian NGO Ambiente Sur has a comprehensive plan to do so, and this project entails key actions.
-Ambiente Sur has already been successful in reducing drowning in fishing nets at coastal wintering areas by shifting fishing activities away from ares used by the grebes.
+Now listed as Critically Endangered, the species has declined from a population estimated at 3000-5000 in the mid-1980s to one "unlikely to exceed 800".
+The good news is that the chief causes of its decline have been identified and can be addressed.
+Ambiente Sur (our partner) and Aves Argentinas have a comprehensive plan to do so.
+They have already been successful in reducing drowning in fishing nets at coastal wintering areas by shifting fishing activities away from areas used by the grebes.

-Following years of promotion by Argentinean conservation organizations (our partner, Ambiente Sur, and Aves Argentinas and Fundación Flora y Fauna Argentina), a new national park — Parque Nacional Patagonia — was created in March 2013 and now protects a sizeable portion of the breeding habitat of the hooded grebe.
-The plan to secure the grebe's future entails the acquisition of additional land to augment this new protected area.
+Following years of promotion by Argentinean conservation organizations (Ambiente Sur, Aves Argentinas and Fundación Flora y Fauna Argentina), a new national park — Parque Nacional Patagonia — was created in March 2013.
+This will protect a sizeable portion of the breeding range of the hooded grebe, and the aim is to futher expand the park to include more if its breeding range.

-PurposeTo prevent extinction of the Hooded Grebe and reverse its population decline by addressing various human-related factors limiting breeding success and causing excess mortality.
+PurposeTo prevent extinction of the hooded grebe and reverse its population decline by addressing human-related factors that limit breeding success and cause excess mortality.

 - At breeding areas:

-- Conduct surveys to estimate breeding population and locate colonies; assign a guardian to each active colony and train volunteers.
+- Conduct surveys to estimate breeding population and locate colonies; train volunteers; assign a guardian to each active colony.

-- Design and implement wind-breaks so that wind storms do not destroy nests.
+- Design and implement wind-breaks to prevent loss of nests from wind storms and waves.

 - Funded separately: